yRezaei/cpp-tools/README.md

-# cpp-tools README
+# c++-tools README

-This is the README for your extension "cpp-tools".
+This is the README for your extension "c++-tools".
 After writing up a brief description, we recommend including the following sections.

 ## Features